-[During the president's report, the president wishes to add an item to New Business.
-The organization's bylaws require a 2/3 vote to add new items to the agenda.
-The president tries to add new business with a majority vote.]
+[During the president's report, the president wishes to handle an item in New Business.
+The president tries to add new business with a majority vote.
 [6 speakers - CH, Comm CH, A, B, C, D]

 Ch: All in favor of adding to the agenda the new business proposed by the Budget Committee say, "Aye".